pragma-/pbot/doc/Factoids.md

 `nooverride` | 10 | Prevents the creation of a factoid with an identical name in a different channel.
-`effective-level` | 20 | the effective admin level at which this factoid executes (i.e., for /kick, etc) `persist-key` | 20 | the storage key for allowing code-factoids to persist variables `action_with_args` | 0 | Alternate action to perform if an argument has been supplied when invoking the factoid.
-`interpolate` | 0 | When set to a false value, `$variables` will not be expanded.
+`effective-level` | 20 | the effective admin level at which this factoid executes (i.e., for /kick, etc) `persist-key` | 20 | the storage key for allowing code-factoids to persist variables `interpolate` | 0 | When set to a false value, `$variables` will not be expanded.
-`usage` | 0 | Prints a usage message when no arguments are provided.
 `use_output_queue` | 0 | When set to a true value, the output will be delayed by a random number of seconds to simulate reading/typing.

 ## Information about factoids